-It’s possible that you’re reading this person incorrectly.
-The individual in question may actually be a faux sales personality, someone who makes a great first impression and seems like a powerful, perhaps even overly aggressive, entrepreneur — but really is not.
+You may be misreading this person.
+The individual in question may actually be a faux sales personality, someone who makes a great first impression and seems like a powerful, perhaps even overly aggressive, entrepreneur -- but really is not.
 Don’t be fooled!
-The person you see as a little too driven may actually be just socially assertive, someone who knows how to illicit the attention of others, get noticed; this false persona will mislead you every time and inhibit your ability as a trainer to correctly assess needs, develop strengths, and navigate around weaknesses.
-Thinking this person is overly bold and then telling him or her to take on a more tempered business approach could be a big, and perhaps quite costly, mistake.
+The person you see as a little too driven may actually be just socially assertive, someone who knows how to elicit the attention of others, get noticed; this false persona will mislead you every time and inhibit your ability as a trainer to correctly assess needs, develop strengths, and navigate around weaknesses.
+Thinking this person is overly bold and then telling them to take on a more tempered business approach could be a big, and perhaps quite costly, a mistake.

 While Networkers might not ever live up to your full expectations, here are some ways to help them realize a little more success in sales:

 Networkers are all about people, and in sales, this means they’re great when it comes to generating leads, piquing a buyer’s interest, scheduling appointments and/or seminars, and making informal, non-technical presentations.
 The other good news is they can often unlock doors that remain inaccessible to others.
 However, the bad news is they usually have a considerable amount of trouble successfully closing those doors.

 This is not to build their self-esteem (they have plenty of that – at least when they first start!)
 It’s to help you evaluate their overall knowledge and general responses to specific situations.
 Be tough on them.
 If they seem to be relying on their charm to ease tensions or simply backing away, teach them how to stand firm, counter an argument, renegotiate a deal, and not fall for sob stories.
 Let them know the only way to drive sales consistently is to press hard for results.

 Instruct them to clinch deals now – not later.